nivedita81/Resume/README.md

 ## Academic Projects
 ### Covid-19 Tracker Application using React, Material UI, Firebase
 Developed a single page web application using React that tracks the total number of live Corona cases worldwide with graphical representation using Maps and Charts fetching from disease.sh API service.
-Developed using the technologies React.js, Material UI, Chart.js and deployed using Firebase
+Developed using the technologies React.js, Material UI, Chart.js and deployed using the Firebase

 ### Movie Database using React, HTML5, CSS
 Developed a single page web application that lets you search for all movies related to a search query fetching the results from the Movie Database API.
 Developed using the technologies React.js, HTML5 and CSS